michaelwlt/studio57-cs-course/content/_index.md

     style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card
-    title="Core CS Fundamentals"
+    title="World-Class Curriculum"
-    subtitle="Master programming, math, algorithms, systems, theory and applications with material from Harvard, MIT, and Princeton—explained in simpler terms."
+    subtitle="Access materials from Harvard, MIT, and Princeton—carefully curated and presented in more approachable language."
   >}}
   {{< hextra/feature-card
     title="Learn At Your Own Pace"